SaltyAom/just-use-elysia/src/pages/index.md

 No, other established frameworks can't do this because there will be a huge breaking changes even more than Python 2 to Python 3.

 ## OpenAPI
-Literally, no other framework can generate OpenAPI properly without a massive amount of boilerplate and hacks for some reason and no one seems to care.
+Literally, not many TypeScript frameworks can generate OpenAPI properly without a massive amount of boilerplate and hacks for some reason and no one seems to care, why?

 This is what OpenAPI generation should looks like:
 ```typescript